 HomeBudget can auto-generate recurring income entries.
 To reach the Recurring Income screen, tap the recurring button at the bottom left of the Income screen.
 Once you are in the Recurring Income screen, it shows you the list of currently scheduled recurring incomes, if any.

-Tap the + button to add a recurring income entry.
 You can edit/delete existing recurring income settings.